omermazorgroup/API-Testing-for-pet-shop-and-book-store/README.md

  - bookstore:  https://bookstore.toolsqa.com/swagger/

 # Project Overview
+Create fix_API_testing folder and insert the project there

 ## petstore
 if you don't run the API on your server delete the url's parameters from the top of the file pet_test.py, the default url after delete will be 'https://petstore3.swagger.io/api/v3'